rezimarie/Python_Final_project/README.md

 # Final_project
 Hi, welcome to our final project, we offer tools for both active or passive trading.
-We also offer some insight into performance of sustainable compcanies, compared to unsistainable.
+We also offer some insight into performance of sustainable companies, compared to unsistainable.

 - If you  prefer passive investing, you can use our tool for Portfolio creation and analysis and check use Monte Carlo simulations to see how will the porfolio likely evolve.